lollyca/portfolio/Readme.md

 **Features**
 For the user:
-- Find Brazilian Jewelry: earings, necklaces, bracelets
+- Find Brazilian Jewelry: earrings, necklaces, bracelets
 - Client Cart
 - User account
 - Payment System
 - Orders management
 - Information about the company
--
 For the company:
 - Store inventory control
 - Add new products